echronos/echronos/components/message-queue/docs.md

 Every message queue has a fixed number of message slots that all have the same fixed message size.
 The number and size of slots are statically configured properties and cannot be changed at run time.

-A message queue allocates the memory for all its slots statically at build time.
+A message queue allocates the memory for all of its slots statically at build time.
-Therefore, regardless of how many messages have been put into a queue at any given time, the queue always consumes the amount of memory necessary to hold its maximum capacity.
+Therefore, regardless of how many messages have been put into a queue at any given time, the queue always occupies the amount of memory necessary to hold its maximum capacity.
-The put and get APIs copy the message contents to and from the slots, so message queues are better suited for shorter than longer messages in terms of performance.
+The put and get APIs copy the message contents to and from the slots, so message queues are better suited for shorter rather than for longer messages in terms of performance.

 /*| doc_api |*/
 ## Message Queue API